jorgebucaran/hyperapp/docs/tutorial.md

 ### Rendering to the DOM <a name="rendertodom"></a>

 `app` is the function that runs our app.
 It is called with a single argument - an object which can take several properties.
-For now we're just concerned with `view` and `node.`
+For now we’re just concerned with `view` and `node.`

 Hyperapp calls the `view` function which tells it the DOM structure we want, in the form of virtual nodes.
 Hyperapp proceeds to create it for us, replacing the node specified in `node`.